Skip to Content

 Source: Natural Flagstone Walkway

 What if you have a traditional house and are looking for budget-friendly landscaping ideas?
-You can use boulder retainer walls, some flagstone pathways, and grass areas with berms for the traditional yet modern landscape.
+You can use boulder retainer walls, flagstone pathways, and grass areas with berms to create a traditional yet modern landscape.

 Large rocks add instant texture and visual interest to your landscape while helping with weed control and keeping soil and mulch in place.